-Foundations can be built on poor soils, foundations may simply be poorly constructed themselves, or perhaps, as you’ll read below, pile caps need to be excavated and there are concerns about the soils around them failing.
+Foundations may be built on poor soils, foundations may simply be poorly constructed themselves, or perhaps, as you’ll read below, piles need to be excavated and there are concerns about the soils around them failing.

 Mountain Grout Polyurethane resins can be used to address all of these issues and more.
 One example came at the Louisville Convention Center.
 To prevent undermining and settlement of the column footings, engineers decided to use polyurethane grout to stabilize the soils.
 The type of soil the contractor encountered was brown, silty sand.
 The objective of the injection was to make the soil a compressive strength of at least 75 psi.

 Approximately 313 gallons of grout were pumped through 71 pipes.
 On completion of the grouting, the engineer expressed concern that the top foot of soil was not adequately grouted.